wsu handbook,Student handbook

 • electives (free choice subjects)

-At Western Sydney University subjects are usually (but not always) worth 10cp.
-For example, your program might require 240cp to complete the program.
-In this case, your program could be made up of 24 subjects worth 10cp each.
+Western Sydney University subjects are usually (but not always) worth 10cp.
+For example, a program requiring 240 credit points may typically consist of 24 subjects worth 10 credit points each.
+The credit point composition may include:

 Common terminology used on program pages